~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 She pushes the pillow back down over his face.
 The beeps on the machine intensify.
 He makes one final struggle, arms and legs flailing, then an inescapable stillness takes hold.
 The machine by the bed flatlines.

 Zhang places the pillow meticulously back under his head and moves to the end of the bed.
 She unties a silken, red ribbon from below the dead man’s calf.
 She moves over to the bed next to him.
-A man lies there, in tranquil slumber.
+A small man lies there, in tranquil slumber.
 She peels the blankets up at the base of his bed and ties the red ribbon around his ankle tenderly.

 “A perfect match,” she coos at the sleeping man.
 At Frank.